pagidas/gof-to-lambda-kotlin/README.md

 a more functional-programming approach.

-This is my own personal take to practice getting more comfortable composing functions when it feels more natural than the class-oriented way of things.
+This is my own personal take to practice getting more comfortable composing functions when it feels more natural than the class-oriented, traditional way.

 This exercise is using [Kotlin](https://kotlinlang.org/) which supports a lot of properties from both OOP and FP paradigms.